Quickest Inference of Network Cascades with Noisy Information: Summations of geodesics

 We begin by proving a few intermediate results.
 The following lemma will provide a useful lower bound for $\sum_{w \in V_n} d(w,v)$.

 \begin{lemma} Let $G$ be a regular tree, let $v_0 \in V$ and let $r$ be a positive integer.
 Then for all $v \in \cN_{v_0}(r)$,

 \end{lemma}

 To prove the lemma, we will make use a notion of centrality in trees.
 Let $G_r$ be the finite $k$-regular tree restricted to the vertex set $\cN_{v_0}(r)$.
 For a given vertex $v$ of $G_r$, label the neighbors of $v$ by $v^1, \ldots, v^k$.
-Define the sets
+Let $\cS_i(v)$ be the set of vertices in $\cN_{v_0}(r)$ such that the path connecting $w$ and $v$ includes $v^i$.
+Notice that if we root $G_r$ at $v$, the sets $\{\cS_i(v) \}_{i = 1}^k$ correspond to subtrees of the rooted tree and we have the partition